r-rishabh-j/r-rishabh-j.github.io/_pages/about.md

 ---

 I am a robotics and artificial intelligence enthusiast.
 An Indian Institute of Technology Ropar graduate with a BTech Honors in Computer Science and Artificial Intelligence, my research interests primarily revolve around computer vision.

 I recently started exploring natural language processing, and am working on some cool projects!

-I closely follow the latest space tech 🚀 developments in the world.
-Hit me up to engage in an endless discussion on space exploration!

 During my leisure time, you can find me in the badminton court 🏸 or playing the guitar 🎸.